pgaljan/blog/f500Notes.md

 With those established, use **the entire time available to you** in order to resolve differences, as long as you are making progress

 ### Managing ambiguity
-Accounting for unknowns is a core aspect of analytic method.
-Inability to account for ambiguity will stall your career.
+Accounting for unknowns is a core aspect of analytic method and necessary for all management personnel, and most senior ICs.
+Inability to account for ambiguity is immediately obvious to executives.

 # manage career progression